 James Buchanan was born near Mercerburg, Pennsylvania on April 23, 1791.
-He served as the 15th president of the United States and was the only life-long “bachelor” to serve in that office.
+He served as the 15th president of the United States and was the only “life-long bachelor” to serve in that office.

-Historian James W. Loewen has done extensive research into Buchanan’s personal life, and he’s convinced Buchanan was gay.
+Historian James W. Loewen who has done extensive research into Buchanan’s personal life, and is convinced Buchanan was gay.
 Loewen is the author of the acclaimed book “Lies Across America,” which examines how historical sites inaccurately portray figures and events in America’s past.
 “I’m sure that Buchanan was gay,” Loewen said.
 “There is clear evidence that he was gay.
-And since I haven’t seen any evidence that he was heterosexual, I don’t believe he was bisexual.”
+And since I haven’t seen any evidence that he was heterosexual, and I don’t believe he was bisexual.”

 According to Loewen, Buchanan shared a residence with William Rufus King, a Democratic senator from Alabama, for several years in Washington, D.C. – King was called “Miss Fancy” by his detractors, making the soon to be President “Mr Fancy.”